A Media Model to Lead in the Trust Economy

 Until it didn’t.

 Information overload has made us more protective of our attention and time.
-As economist and psychologist Herbert A. Simon put it, “a wealth of information creates a poverty of attention.”#
+As economist and psychologist Herbert A. Simon put it, “a wealth of information creates a poverty of attention.”1

 We now have numbers that back Simon’s insight.
-4 in 10 people now avoid the news at least sometimes, and one of the top reasons they do is because they are ‘worn out by the amount of news’, according to Reuters>.
-An estimated 912 million internet users also deploy ad-blockers&, further evidence that people are proactively guarding their attention.
+4 in 10 people now avoid the news at least sometimes, and one of the top reasons they do is because they are ‘worn out by the amount of news’, according to Reuters2.
+An estimated 912 million internet users also deploy ad-blockers3, further evidence that people are proactively guarding their attention.

 Being performative had also given us the illusion that we had control over the audiences and influence we built through these platforms.
 But that illusion crumbled when almost overnight, our reach on LinkedIn fell, Twitter was taken over and its community and moderation policies changed, and Substack changed its revenue policies, significantly impacting creator revenues.